 About Us

-MPAC is a statewide group formed in 2007 to improve conditions for inmates, former inmates, their families, victims of crime and others.
+MPAC is a statewide group formed in 2007 to improve conditions for incarcerated and formerly incarcerated individuals, their families, survivors of harm, and others impacted by the criminal legal system.

-Our coalition members include, most importantly, offenders and their families and friends.
-Our organizational colleagues include groups well known for their powerful commitment and continued struggle for human rights: NAACP, ACLU, NAMI, Maine Council of Churches, MERN; and individuals dedicated to social justice and humane treatment of all people
+Our coalition members include, most importantly, those directly affected by the system and their loved ones, as well as community partner organizations known for their strong commitment to human rights, such as the NAACP, ACLU, NAMI, Maine Council of Churches, and MERN, along with individuals dedicated to social justice and the humane treatment of all people.

 Our Work